 The Spanish Invade

-In 1528, Francisco Pizarro and his right-hand-man Diego de Almagro landed in Tumbes, a far-flung outpost on the north coast of Peru.
-There, a crew of welcoming locals offered them meat, fruit, fish and corn beer.
-To their delight, a cursory examination of the city revealed an abundance of silver and gold.
-Pizarro and De Almagro quickly returned to Spain to court royal support for a bigger expedition.
+In 1528 Spaniard Francisco Pizarro and his right-hand-man Diego de Almagro landed in Tumbes, a far-flung outpost on the north coast of Peru.
+There, a group of locals offered them meat, fruit, fish and corn beer.
+A cursory examination of the city revealed an abundance of silver and gold, and Pizarro and De Almagro quickly returned to Spain to court royal support for a bigger expedition.

 They returned to Tumbes in September 1532, with a shipload of arms, horses and slaves, as well as a battalion of 168 men.
 Tumbes, the rich town Pizarro had visited just four years earlier, had been devastated by epidemics, as well as the recent Inca civil war.
 Atahualpa, in the meantime, was in the process of making his way down from Quito to Cuzco to claim his hard-won throne.
 When the Spanish arrived, he was in the highland settlement of Cajamarca, enjoying the area’s mineral baths.